edvisees/csr/Readme.md

 ===

-The CSR format is a format for storing text analysis results, which is mainly mainly developed for the AIDA (Active Interpretation of Disparate Alternatives) project.
+The CSR format is a format for storing text analysis results, which is mainly developed for the AIDA (Active Interpretation of Disparate Alternatives) project.

 This repository contains several toolkit for CSR analysis.